YenLaurent/ImageProcessBasedOnFPGA/README.md

 4) PC-side visualization
 	- Go to `pc_viewer/`, install dependencies per its README, and run `udp_binary_viewer.py`.
 	- This will display the filtered binary image in real time on the PC.
+	- **You can reset using the S4 button on the FPGA board.**
+    - **You can adjust the Sobel edge detection threshold up/down using the S3/S2 buttons on the FPGA board for accurate edge capture.**

 Optional (Windows PowerShell example):